Epiphany and Lent 2021: Although we cannot hold our monthly meetings during this time, please keep up-to-date with our activities.

-St. Monica’s Guild has a long history of service at Good Shepherd and is an active chapter of the Episcopal Church Women of the Diocese of Southern Virginia.
+History: St. Monica’s Guild has a long history of service at Good Shepherd and is an active chapter of the Episcopal Church Women of the Diocese of Southern Virginia.
 All women of the church are invited to participate in our meetings and activities.
-We meet the first Tuesday of each month September – June in the church library unless otherwise publicized.
+Unless otherwise publicized, we meet in the church library the first Tuesday of each month, September – June.
 The ECW supports church outreach programs including youth ministries, missions, community feeding programs, church activities, the rector’s discretionary fund, Good Shepherd School, and a long list of church and charitable organizations throughout the year.
-We raise funds through a bi-annual summer yard sale supported by the entire parish.
-The proceeds are used to fund charitable giving and to provide funding for many projects in the Good Shepherd’s mission outreach.
+The proceeds from our fund-raising projects are used for charitable giving and to support projects in Good Shepherd’s mission outreach.
 Our signature ministries are a luncheon for the Crossover Health Care Providers in January, sponsoring needy families at Christmas, and organizing the semi-annual UTO in-gatherings (United Thank Offering).
 Our Tuesday evening meetings include a short program, often about various ministry opportunities in the area.
 St. Monica’s combines prayer, fellowship and service to the glory of God.
-Some highlights from this year follow:
+In the St. Monica’s Gallery below you can view some highlights from this year and previous years.